Speakman610/HackerChallenge/README.md

-# "Hacking The Browser" Challenge
+# "Hacking the Browser" Challenge

 This is a set of challenges designed to help beginners become familiar with the developer tools in their browser.
 It was designed with Google Chrome in mind, but it can be applied to other browsers.